GiftsonGabogen/ainsort/README.md

 * if the [1,2] is passed it will be in ascending order and vice versa
 * if none is passed the default ordering is ascending

->With the Object Property Param (if and only if the passed array is an object)
+>With the Object Property Param (if and only if the passed array's element is an object)
 ```javascript
 let arr = [{num:2},{num:3},{num:1},{num:5},{num:4}]